Font basics

 book

-This font is from the font_x11_adobe
+This font is from the font-x11-adobe

 package.
 It is a modified